ayubun/discord-ttl/README.md

 find a live version of this bot running at https://discord.gg/ayu

 Currently, Discord TTL is meant to be self-hosted; Self-hosting comes with a few benefits-- for one, you can guarantee that the bot won't do anything you wont expect.
-It also allows you to have ratelimits If you would like to set it up for your server, follow the steps below!
+It also allows you to have ratelimits independent of others so that messages can be deleted with a bit less delay.
+If you would like to set it up for your server, follow the steps below!

 # Steps to self-host